chromaui/learnstorybook.com/README.md

 ### Add a chapter

-_If you are translating a chapter to a language that already exists in a different language, skip to step 2._
+_If you are translating a chapter that already exists in a different language, skip to step 2._

-_If you are writing a new chapter for a language that already exists in a guide, skip to step 3._
+_If you are writing a new chapter for a language that already exists, skip to step 3._

 1. Decide if your guide should be organized by framework.
 Will the examples and messaging be specific to the reader's framework of choice?
-If so, add an additional directory for the framework: `/content/mastering-storybook/:framework` (`react`, `angular`, `vue`, etc.).
-If not, carry on to the next step -- you will put your translation directories and chapters inside the `mastering-storybook` directory.
+If so, add an additional directory for the framework: `/content/:guide/:framework` (`react`, `angular`, `vue`, etc.).
+If not, carry on to the next step -- you will put your translation directories and chapters inside the `/content/:guide` directory.

 2. Add a directory for the language that you will use to write your chapter.
-The naming of this language is important and should mirror what has been used in other guides for similar translations.
+The naming of this language directory is important and should mirror what has been used in other guides for similar translations.
 Additionally, [a helper](https://github.com/chromaui/learnstorybook.com/tree/master/src/lib/getLanguageName.js) is used across the app to transform the language into a human readable name, so make sure to update that helper if you are adding a language which has not yet been used.
    Know of a better way to convert this language to something more readable?
 [Start an issue](https://github.com/chromaui/learnstorybook.com/issues) and let us know your idea.

 3. Add a new file for the chapter that you are going to write: